darklotus781/Create-Machination-The-Arcane-Odyssey/ATTRIBUTION.md

 Thank you!!!

 #### [Create: Arcane Engineering](https://github.com/CoolerGangster/Create-Arcane-Engineering) [[GPLv3 License](https://github.com/CoolerGangster/Create-Arcane-Engineering/blob/dev/LICENSE)]
-- Some of the different mechanisms and machines like kinetic mechanism and brass machines
+- Some recipes, items and images were used or inspired by CAE
-- The images were taken and redistributed under GPLv3
+- The images used in this pack were taken and redistributed under GPLv3

 #### https://github.com/malcolmriley/unused-textures [[License](https://github.com/malcolmriley/unused-textures/blob/master/LICENSE)]
 - Some textures used in this pack